Carnival of Aalst

 Accessibility

 The best way to come to the carnival in Aalst is by train.
 The train station is located in the middle of the festivities.
-At the website of the Belgian railways, you can buy your ticket from all over Europe.
+On the website of the Belgian rail facilities, you can buy your ticket from all over Europe.

 More pictures of Aalst carnival

-Here are some pictures of the previous years.
+Here are some pictures from the previous years.
 But it is highly recommended to see it all in person.

 Some of these links are affiliate links.
 If you buy something through these links, Travel Eat Enjoy Repeat will earn a small commission.
 This will cost you nothing extra.